 Day 2 – Saturday

-I have a dull headache and I’m feeling lethargic.
+I have a dull headache and I feel lethargic.

-Saturday morning’s use to start with tea and a stem ginger biscuit dunked in it.
+Saturday morning starts with tea and a stem ginger biscuit dunked into the tea.

-That has now gone and I start my day with a tea and stevia followed by porridge with agave syrup on the top.
+That is gone and I start my day with a tea and one stevia followed by porridge with agave syrup on the top.

-I research candida albicans reading the books that have arrived from Amazon and one of them suggests not to take ibuprofen for the next 3 months because this too can disrupt the stomach’s natural gut flora.
+I research Candida Albicans and one of the items I find suggests not taking ibuprofen for three months because this can disrupt the stomach’s natural gut flora.

 I’ve been in the gym and the exercise has made me hungry and desperate for sugar.

-I might have a small diet coke or a biscuit but instead I have a gluten free plain nairn biscuit, although I’m not GF these biscuits have next to no sugar.
+I might have a small diet coke or a biscuit but instead, I have a gluten-free plain biscuit, although I’m not GF these biscuits have next to no sugar.

-I make a sourdough slice with philadelphia cheese this fills the gap.
+I take a slice of sourdough bread with Philadelphia cheese this fills me.

 Day 3 – Sunday

-We are off to the Albert Hall, London to see the Cirque de Soleil.
+We are off to the Albert Hall in London to see the Cirque de Soleil.

-But, I have a glass of champagne and I wait for the gripping stomach pain to kick in on the left side, hooray, nothing happens I can really drink champagne.
+I have a glass of champagne it’s risky and I wait for the gripping stomach pain on the left side, hooray, nothing happens I can drink champagne.

 Day 4 – Monday

-I stay at home today and I’m relieved because I can cook at lunchtime and make something I can actually eat.
+I am at home and relieved because I can cook at lunchtime and make something to eat.

-I’m in my PJ’s until gone 1’o clock.
-I can’t concentrate, I’m confused and I stare at the blank computer screen before willing myself to do something.
+I’m in my PJ’s until 1’o clock.
+I can’t concentrate, I’m confused and I stare at the blank computer screen willing myself to do something.

 But I can’t focus it feels like my head is detached from my body.

-Mid morning and I want something, anything to take away this sugar craving which, I have in the past, mistakenly thought was hunger.
+Mid-morning and I want something, anything to take away this sugar craving which, in the past, I mistook as hunger.

 Day 5 – Tuesday

-For the first time since forever, there is no pain in my left side and my headache has gone.
+For the first time since forever, there is no pain on my left side and my headache has gone.

-I’m off to Birmingham for a meeting and last night made a feta cheese salad.
+I’m off to Birmingham for a meeting and made a feta cheese salad for my lunch.

-It’s a long meeting and the hosts have arranged a lunch – the food looked fabulous and I died when I saw the profiteroles.
+It’s a long meeting and the hosts arrange a lunch – the food is fabulous and I died when I saw the profiteroles.

-I’ve had to explain my nervous energy, my lack of concentration and the fact I need to get up every five minutes because I am agitated.
+I explain to the attendees my nervous energy, my lack of concentration and why I need to get up every five minutes because I am agitated.

-They are very supportive but joke about how wonderful the food is whilst I hungrily tuck into my plastic container containing my salad followed by fruit.
+They are very supportive but joke about how wonderful the food is while I hungrily tuck into my salad and fruit.